AdiThakker/AdiThakker.github.io/_posts/2022-09-19-Feature-Flags-In-NET-1.md

 - Testing in production with only limited users. (sometimes a slippery slope 😉).

-In the project that I was involved in recently... we had a requirement, where we had to enable ***Verbose Logging Feature*** once the application was deployed and automatically disable that feature after certain configured ***Time-Window*** had passed (say 24 hours).
-So this led me to explore [Feature Management API](https://github.com/microsoft/FeatureManagement-Dotnet) in .NET and this post talks about one way to implement that.
+In the project that I was involved in recently... there was a requirement, where we had to enable ***Verbose Logging***, after the application was deployed and then automatically disable that after certain configured ***Time-Window*** had passed (say 24 hours).
+So this led me to explore the Feature Flags path and thereby the [Feature Management API](https://github.com/microsoft/FeatureManagement-Dotnet) in .NET.

+This post primarily talks about one way to implement that.

 ## .NET API ##